luiscruz/course_sustainableSE/2024/p1_measuring_software/g5_Notion.md

 *Figure 5: Metrics for the Notion experiments without outliers.*
 discussion:

 Our metrics confirm what was already clear from the plots.
-The desktop application has a higher power consumption, while at the same time having a vastly larger variance.
+The desktop application has a higher energy consumption, while at the same time having a vastly larger variance.

+Moreover after comparing the calculations with a Welch t-test with p-value < 0.05 we get the following results: t= 43.1496, standard error of difference = 3.716 with p value < 0.0001 which means that the difference is not by chance and  is extremely statistically significant.
+Thus we can reject our null hypothesis and conclude that desktop is way less energy efficent than the web version.

 ## Discussion

+Because our distribution is not normal we cannot confidently say that the errors that affected the desktop measurements were equally affecting the web measurements.
+Some of the potenial reasons could be:
+1. Error in automated experimental  execution
+2. Unusal task being run by the system despite all background process and notifications being turned off
+3. Since we are relying on a third party software(Energibridge) to collect the data , we cannot ensure its accuracy.

-## Limitations
+## Limitations and Issues

 worth noting the response time on web vs desktop , accesibililty to online vs offline features